sbegaudeau/eef/documentation/developer-guide/getting-started.md

 ---

 The new EEF framework integrated with Sirius will be released with EEF 1.6.0 and Sirius 4.0.0.as experimental in the next Neon release.
-Pay attention that as the framework is still *under construction* the APIs are evolving a lot.
+Be aware that as the framework is still *under construction* the APIs are evolving a lot.

 #### Development environment